wp-plugins/post-pay-counter/readme.txt

 5. That's it, done!
 You can now check the stats page to browse all the countings.

 == Changelog ==
+= 2.0.1 =
+**IMPORTANT NOTICE: If you have installed a version below 2.0, the plugin needs to be reinstalled** due to its different settings storage system and the availability of new features.
+Also, the **following features are currently missing**: post payment bonus, trial settings, csv esport, full multisite integration, word count in post list.
+They will be added soon.
+If you need one specifically, let me know in order to make up a priority list.

+* Localization slug added to localization functions calls.
+The plugin can now be translated.
+* Fixed a bug in which posts published on the time frame boundaries days would not show up in stats.

 = 2.0 =
 **IMPORTANT NOTICE: Version 2.0 needs to be reinstalled** if you had a previous version due to its different settings storage system and the availability of new features.
 Also, the **following features are currently missing**: post payment bonus, trial settings, csv esport, full multisite integration, word count in post list.
 They will be added soon.
 If you need one specifically, let me know in order to make up a priority list.